danielwestermann/ThePostgreSQLGame/Readme.md

 ### Level 5 -> Level 6

-The password for the user postgres5 is the startup cost of a sequential scan against the only available table in the current search_path.
+The password for the user postgres5 is the startup cost of a sequential scan against the one of the available tables in the current search_path.

 ### Level 6 -> Level 7